RayP2P/php-signaler/README.md

 Written in full pure PHP.
 High performance and support cluster.

+## Free Open Signal Service

+We are maintain a open and free signal service for everybody.

+Currently we use

+2 servers for gateway

+2 servers for worker

+1 server for register

+We invite you to use our service, we will do the best as we can.

+Websocket Address: wss://free.freesignal.net

 ## Requires
 1. PHP 5.3 or Higher
 2. A POSIX compatible operating system (Linux, OSX, BSD)